-Tips from the Grants and Contracts office on crafting a successful proposal.
+Tips from the Office of Sponsored Programs on crafting a successful proposal.

 Read the guidelines carefully; following exact directions triples your success rate.
 Experts recommend copying the text under Project Description, pasting it into a new file, and bolding it in upper or title case.
 Respond to each heading in order.
 Sending one proposal to several sponsors is not uncommon, but each should be tailored to individual sponsor priorities.
 If asked, say where else you are applying.

 The project's title should state the problem.
 Don't be imaginative; if you can, put the key words in the order of their importance.